JuliaDynamics/LightSumTypes.jl/README.md

 :G
 ```

-## Define functions operating with the mixed structs
+## Define functions on the mixed structs

-There are currently two ways to operate on the types made with this package when a different
+There are currently two ways to define function on the types created
-operation needs to be defined for each kind:
+with this package:

 - Use manual branching;
 - Use the `@dispatch` macro.